Happy 2022! 🎉 It’s a new year and if you’re like many busy working moms “get organized” is at the top of your resolution list in big bold letters.

 Granted, this is not as fun as going to the basket aisle of Target.
-But I always say, if getting organized was as easy as buying some bins and baskets, we’d all be organized!
+But I always say, if getting organized was as easy as buying bins and baskets, we’d all be organized.
 Believe it or not, it is possible to become organized without spending any money at Target.
-(Of course, this would require you to not go into Target, because I swear, there is a legit financial twilight zone hovering over that store that forces me to spend my money as soon as I step inside.
-I believe federal researchers are currently looking in to this phenomenon…)
+(Of course, this would require you to not go into Target, because I swear, there is a legit financial twilight zone hovering over that store that compels me to spend my money almost as soon as I step inside!
+I believe federal researchers are currently looking into this phenomenon.)

 The main thing you need to do to get organized is follow Elsa’s famous advice in the Disney movie Frozen: “Let it go… Let it go… Don’t hold onto that panini maker anymore!”

-- Pick your favorites.
 This tip applies to duplicate items.
 For example, a toolbox full of similar hammers or a closet full of similar shirts.
 There is no reason to have multiple items that perform the same task.
 Get all your like items together, pick your favorites, and donate the rest.
-If you’d like to learn more about picking your favorites, read this.

-- Follow the 20/20 Rule: This tip will also help you with those “maybe” items.
-I often ask myself, “If I ever needed this item in the future, how hard would it be to replace it?”
-If I can replace it for less than $20 and by traveling less than 20 miles, I donate it.
+I borrowed this tip from Joshua and Ryan of The Minimalists and it is a good one to help you let go of those “just in case” items.
+Ask yourself, “If I ever needed this item in the future, how hard would it be to replace it?”
+If you can replace it for less than $20 in less than 20 minutes, donate it.
 You would be surprised how many things you can replace following this rule!
-(Note: kids, pets, and spouses are generally not replaceable with the 20/20 Rule.)
+(Note: kids, pets, and spouses are generally not replaceable with the 20/20 Rule…😉)